Financial advice for my younger self

 - Spend money on things that value to your life.
 You’re going to love travelling.

 - You’ll have to educate yourself about money.
+Nobody cares more about money that you will.

-- Nobody wants you to save money.
+- Nobody wants you to save money, they would rather you spend it on them.

 I’m sure there are other things I would tell my younger self about saving and investing for the future, but these things quickly come to mind.